vighnesh3043/ETL-project1/README.md

 - MySQL Server
 - MySQL Workbench
 - Required Python dependencies
+- Make sure the dataset is in CSV format for better results

 ### **2. Install Dependencies**
 Run the following command to install required packages: